Bond Programs

 Our primary duties and responsibilities include water use appropriation and permitting, water quality monitoring and standards, financial assistance for water/wastewater systems, dam safety, floodplain management, water supply planning, technical studies and research, and water resource mapping.

-OKLAHOMA CITY – The Welch Public Works Authority (Authority) in Craig County received approval for a $64,900 Emergency Grant Tuesday through the Oklahoma Water Resources Board (OWRB) to improve the Authority’s water infrastructure.
+OKLAHOMA CITY – The Pawhuska Public Works Authority (Authority) in Osage County received approval for a $55,000 Emergency Grant Tuesday through the Oklahoma Water Resources Board (OWRB) to improve the Authority’s Water infrastructure.

-Lori Johnson, chief of the OWRB's Financial Assistance Division, calculated that the OWRB REAP grant will save the Authority’s customers $169,700 in principal and interest charges by not having to borrow the project funds.
+Lori Johnson, chief of the OWRB's Financial Assistance Division, calculated that the grant will save the Authority’s customers $103,100 in principal and interest charges by not having to borrow the project funds.

-OKLAHOMA CITY – The Town of Tatums (Town) in Carter County received approval for an $80,000 Rural Economic Action Plan (REAP) grant Tuesday through the Oklahoma Water Resources Board (OWRB) to improve the Town’s Wastewater infrastructure.
+OKLAHOMA CITY – The Harper County Rural Water District No. 1, Harper County, Oklahoma (District) received approval for a $88,246 Rural Economic Action Plan (REAP) grant Tuesday through the Oklahoma Water Resources Board (OWRB) to improve the District’s water infrastructure.

-Lori Johnson, chief of the OWRB's Financial Assistance Division, calculated that the grant will save the Authority’s customers $139,900 in principal and interest charges by not having to borrow the project funds.
+Lori Johnson, chief of the OWRB's Financial Assistance Division, calculated that the grant will save the Authority’s customers $166,900 in principal and interest charges by not having to borrow the project funds

 The Oklahoma Water Resources Board's (OWRB) Financial Assistance Division assists communities in their efforts to protect and conserve Oklahoma's water resources for current and future generations through cost-effective financial products, technical assistance, and high quality customer service.
 To find more information, please visit here.